moovfinancial/moov-go/README.md

 func main() {

 	// Setup Moov client
 	// Generate API keys from the Moov Dashboard.
-Sandbox keys are not compatable with production.
+Sandbox keys are not compatible with production.

 	creds := moov.Credentials{
 		AccountID: "638481a5-FAKE-406c-84c7-2fc2239105d1",